IntersectMBO/ouroboros-network/README.md

 * [The Shelley Networking Protocol](https://input-output-hk.github.io/ouroboros-network/pdfs/network-spec)

   This document is a technical specification of the networking protocol.
-It includes serialisation formats, necessary details of multiplexer and technical specifications of mini-protocols used by either _node-to-node_ and _node-to-client_ flavours of the protocol.
+It includes serialisation formats, necessary details of the multiplexer and technical specifications of mini-protocols used by either _node-to-node_ and _node-to-client_ flavours of the protocol.